 ✅ Cushion:

+The weight of the cross-training shoes comes from the additional cushions, which are not required for running shoes.
 This is an obvious visual difference between the shoes as you can see the thicker sole and greater cushioning inside the cross-training shoes.

 Running shoes tend to be thinner with fewer cushions, save for those at the heel and front of the shoe.